-Prerequisites: Chem 20 or high school chemistry with a grade of C or better; knowledge of algebra.
-3 hours lecture, 6 hours lab weekly
+Prerequisites: Math 14 with grade of C or better or appropriate score on the math placement test 3 hours lecture, 6 hours lab weekly

-Fundamental principles and theories of chemistry with special emphasis on calculations of solution chemistry, stoichiometry, chemical equilibrium and oxidation-reduction; includes discussion of quantum mechanical model of the atom. kinetic-molecular theory, and periodic table.
+Fundamental principles and theories of chemistry with special emphasis on calculations of solution chemistry, stoichiometry, chemical equilibrium and oxidation-reduction: includes discussion of quantum mechanical model of the atom. kinetic-molecular theory, and periodic table.
 Lab designed to develop quantitative relationships through experiments, and to introduce inorganic preparative procedures and computer analysis of data.
-(2) Transfer credit: UC, CSU
+(2) Transfer credit: UC.
+CSU